GGayton/ProjectyBoi-v1.1/README.txt

 ### PROJECTYBOI 1.1 ###

 OVERVIEW:
-Currently, this holds two sections: measurement and conversion.
+Currently, this holds three sections: measurement, calibration and conversion.
 The file requirements.txt labels all necessary libraries required to run every script.
 In this readme - macrosync means taking a picture of the correct projection image, microsync is the synchronisation of camera exposure time and projector projection time.
 Macrosync is in code, microsync is from hardware.